 How to answer “what are your weaknesses?”

-The following steps will help you think of a great answer to “what are your weaknesses?” that demonstrates your value as a candidate:
+The following steps will help you think of an effective answer to “what are your weaknesses?” that demonstrates your value as a candidate:

 1. Choose a weakness that won’t impact your ability to perform the job